Opportunities

 • Attending briefings and hearings for staff,

-Qualified candidates will have strong oral and written communications skills, be detail-oriented, and have a desire to help veterans and learn about the Committee and the legislative process.
-The Committee strongly encourages veterans, minority, women, people with disabilities, LGBTQ+ candidates, and HBCU and MSI students to apply.
+The Committee strongly encourages veterans, minorities, women, people with disabilities, LGBTQ+ candidates, and HBCU and MSI students to apply.

-This full-time or part-time in-person position is based in Washington, D.C.
+This paid, full-time or part-time, in-person position is based in Washington, D.C.

 • Compiling and distributing morning press clips,